expobrain/expobrain-blog/_posts/2012-05-03-global-hotkey.markdown

 }
 {% endhighlight %}

-Run the code and when you will press the hotkey combination (SHIFT+CTRL) the windows' background will change to green.
+Run the code and when you will press the hotkey combination (SHIFT+CTRL or SHIFT+CMD on macOS) the windows' background will change to green.

 Well, anyway I didn't all this work just to change a window's backgrounds :-)!

-[Here](http://www.expobrain.net/media/2012/05/global_hotkey.tar.gz) you can download the source code of this article.
+[Here](https://github.com/expobrain/global-hotkey-qt) you can download the source code of this article.
 Have fun with it!